Values and Beliefs That Form the HR Articles Foundation

 - People talk about organizations having a mission and vision incessantly - mostly for the wrong reasons.
-And, how organizations go about sharing them with all employees leaves much to be desired.
+How organizations go about sharing them with all employees leaves much to be desired.
 Employees want to be part of something that is bigger than themselves.
 They want to feel that their employer has an overall direction in which their work and contribution fits and matters.
 So, articulate the mission and the vision and share them in a manner that will help employees integrate them.
 The only way to help employees internalize the mission, vision, strategies, and goals is to hold a conversation with each employee.
 During the conversation, the employee identifies how his or her work can contribute to the achievement, how they need to grow and develop skills to better contribute, and how their work fits into the broader work of other employees.
 When organizations hold these conversations, magical partnerships ensue.
 Decisions are made correctly.
 Time is spent on contribution.

 - Company operations should be transparent to employees: successes, failures, challenges, financial results, goals, prospects, customer interaction, benefits cost and review, competitive environment, industry prospects, financial outlook, and all other aspects of a company's operation should be shared transparently with employees.
 How can employees contribute, share your dreams, and make appropriate decisions in your interests if they lack fundamental information?
 They can't.
 Do you want wise, knowledgeable employees making great decisions?
 Make information transparent.
 Do not reward employees who block its flow or hoard information for their own personal purposes.
-(These employees need to go.)

 - Managers and frontline supervisors are the most powerful force for good - or for ill - in your organization.
 They either learn to manage people in ways that empower, enable and reinforce positive power in your work environment or they should be fired.
 Behavior that reinforces petty egos, blocks information flow, and fails to respect the dignity, rights, and humanness of every employee is not just unacceptable, it is criminal.
 Think that you can train a manager who treats people with a lack of respect?
 Think again.
 You can train skills; you can't train attitude, emotional maturity, beliefs about people, or values.
 That was his or her parent's job.
 Your job?
 Get rid of him or her.
 Before they destroy the work outlook of other employees.
 And, while we're on the topic, employees don't change much either; they just become more of who they are - or sneaky.